Employer Insights

 • Learned professionals:

-• Work requiring knowledge of an advanced type in a field of science
+• Work requiring advanced knowledge in a field of science

-• Work requiring learning customarily acquired by a prolonged course of specialized intellectual instruction and study
+• Work requiring the study of specialized skills gained from intellectual instruction and study (such as college)

 • Creative professionals: